CPH-SEC/CPH-SEC.github.io/metasloit_scripting.md

 ```
 ![image](msfrpcdstart.png)

-Obviously the two "from/import" lines imports the msfrpc modules in usual python fashion and enables os to work with Msfrpc.
+Obviously the two "from/import" lines imports the msfrpc modules in usual Python fashion and enables os to work with Msfrpc.
 The code:

 ```
 exploits = client.modules.exploits